veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Questions.md

   4. Profiler – Profiler is a special component, it is responsible for finding the hotspots (i.e) Used to identify whether the      method is called multiple time or not.

+**3. Garbage Collector:** Garbage Collector is a part of Execution Engine, it collects/removes the unreferenced objects.
+Garbage Collection can be triggered by calling “System.gc()”, but the execution is not guaranteed.
+Garbage collector of JVM collects only those objects that are created by new keyword.
+So if you have created any object without new, you can use finalize method to perform cleanup.

+#### Java Native Interface (JNI):
+  * JNI will be interacting with the Native Method Libraries and provides the Native Libraries required for the Execution Engine.

+#### Native Method Libraries :
+* It is a Collection of the Native Libraries which is required for the Execution Engine.

 ```java